nasa/GeneLab-Training/GL4U/RNAseq/June_2021_Pilot/JupyterHub_Installation/README.md

 ## Installing JupyterHub on a CentOS 7 HPC

-The following instructions were modified from the [Install JupyterHub and JupyterLab from the ground up](https://github.com/jupyterhub/jupyterhub-the-hard-way/blob/HEAD/docs/installation-guide-hard.md) instructions, which provides a tutoral for installation of JupyterHub on an Ubuntu 18.04 system.
+The following instructions were modified from the [Install JupyterHub and JupyterLab from the ground up](https://github.com/jupyterhub/jupyterhub-the-hard-way/blob/HEAD/docs/installation-guide-hard.md) instructions, which provides a tutorial for installation of JupyterHub on an Ubuntu 18.04 system.
 The instructions below were modified to enable JupyterHub installation on the SJSU RHEL CentOS HPC.

 > The SJSU HPC has the [Intel Distribution for Python](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/distribution-for-python.html#gs.8nrglu) installed, which is an [Anaconda](https://www.anaconda.com/) base Python distribution so conda commands can be used to create conda environments and install Python packages.
 On the SJSU HPC, the Intel Distribution for Python is installed in `/opt/intel/intelpython3/` so the environment created below will be saved in `/opt/intel/intelpython3/envs`.
 Be sure to change the paths in the instructions below to match your system environment.